Exhibiting Artists

 James Ursell

-James Ursell is a visionary artist with a deep spiritual connection to our environment.
+James Ursell is a visionary artist with a deep spiritual connection to the environment.
 Well known for his large-scale outdoor installations, he is now concentrating exclusively on paintings that are at once pastoral, figurative and mythical.

 At his family home in Wales and elsewhere, Ursell has created large-scale installations including ‘Garden of Love’; a giant wicker bowl set into the earth that mirrors the map of the constellations.
 This work attracted the attention of Spacex Gallery in Exeter and is also featured in 100 Dream Gardens by Andrew Lawson.
 However, because of their time-consuming scale, Ursell has now rejected installations and instead adopted painting exclusively; building on the basic tools of poetry and theatre he developed as an installation artist.